erikfastermann/poker-toolkit/README.md

-# Poker equity calculator, gui, and library
+# Poker Toolkit - Equity calculator, gui, and library

 Calculate the equity, win- and tie-percentage of a given hand in Texas Hold'em via the commandline.